 There is no penalty for being under 18 or under 21.
 If you do the same role you get paid the same.

 We pay the same wages irrespective of nationality, religion, sex or age.

 London and Eire have separate wage structures.
 In London we are signed up to the London Living Wage.
 We were the first retail company to pay the London Living Wage.

 There are company bicycles.
 We take part in the Cycle To Work scheme.

 There are no management car parking spaces.
 There are bike racks.

 If your birthday falls on a normal working day, you can have the day off.
 It’s an extra day holiday, paid!
 Permanent staff only.

 We like all our shop staff to be able to talk about and recommend products from personal experience, as well as product knowledge training.
-For this reason we ensure that staff have access to all new products free of charge, have supplies of products at hands on trainings sessions and have a good staff discount for continued use of products at home.
+For this reason we ensure that staff have access to all new products, have supplies of products at hands on training sessions and have a good staff discount for continued use of products at home.

 Each Lush shop has the right and autonomy to opt out of a window campaign if they have strong reasons.
 To do this shop managers are expected to take into account the views and opinions of all the staff in their shop and come to a collective and democratic decision.

 The Glass Ceiling